 The Foundation has quality assurance functions and compliance mechanisms with a program of continuous improvement.
 A Strategic Risk Register has been established and is regularly updated.
 Our Risk Management Policy and Risk Management Framework integrate risk management principles and practices into standard management processes.

-The Nomination and Remuneration Committee Charter establishes principles and processes for Board renewal.
-The Nomination and Remuneration Committee provides oversight of the CEO’s engagement, performance and salary.
+The Governance and Remuneration Committee Charter establishes principles and processes for Board renewal.
+The Governance and Remuneration Committee provides oversight of the CEO’s engagement, performance and salary.

 A Code of Conduct applies to the Board, management, and staff of the Foundation specifying practices necessary to maintain confidence in its integrity.